 The First Solo

 Although the physics of flight have not changed since the very early days of the Wright brothers, modern pilots are faced with an entirely different set of challenges when compared to our forefathers.
-The most challenging of these is the ability of switching seamlessly between the skills set required for the basic aviator to those of the advanced systems manager.
-Fortunately during the initial phase of your flight training the at times intimidating and complicated electronic Flight Management Systems aren’t really a priority, and the focus is mainly on the basic handling of the aircraft.
+The most challenging of these is the ability to switch seamlessly between the skill sets required for the basic aviator to those of the advanced systems manager.
+Fortunately, during the initial phase of your flight training, the complicated electronic Flight Management Systems aren’t really a priority, and the focus is mainly on the basic handling of the aircraft.

-As training progresses however and you approach your initial solo flight you do however come to realise, that even the most basic of training aircraft have some systems that need to be understood and managed.
-At first it might feel as if you will never get to grips with everything required to be sent on that most rewarding and unforgettable experience called the Initial Solo.
+As training progresses you approach your initial solo flight and come to realise that even the most basic of training aircraft have some systems that need to be understood and managed.
+At first, it might feel as if you will never get to grips with everything required to be sent on that most rewarding and unforgettable experience called the Initial Solo.